LucienMorey/robot_training_2024/README.md

   - Copy straight from repo
   - Explain the importance of what it does in enforcing standardisation across the repo
   - Run install to trigger the hooks from now on
   - Commit
+- Create PDM elements
+  - pyproject.toml can be copied from an older repo as a starting point to save time on config
+  - Run the appropriate download and install commands to get the lock file generated
+  - Commit